crowdriff/mongoose-connection-pool/README.md

 # Mongoose-Connection-Pool

 This module allows you to maintain an arbitrary number of changing Mongoose connections.
+It was designed for applications in which an unknown number of MongoDB databases contain similar collections.

 The `getConnection(host, db)` returns a connection to the requested host and database if one has already been created, otherwise it creates a new connection and returns that.
 When instantiating a `ConnectionPool` an options object can be passed in, the defaults for which